scientific-python/devstats.scientific-python.org/site/numpy_timeseries.md

 with open("../_data/prs.json", "r") as fh:
     prs = [item["node"] for item in json.loads(fh.read())]

+### Filters

 # Only look at PRs to the main development branch - ignore backports, gh-pages,
 # etc.
 default_branches = {"main", "master"}  # Account for default branch update prs = [pr for pr in prs if pr["baseRefName"] in default_branches]

+# Drop data where PR author is unknown (e.g. github account no longer exists)
+prs = [pr for pr in prs if pr["author"]]  # Failed author query results in None

+# Filter out PRs by bots
+bot_filter = {"dependabot-preview"}
+prs = [pr for pr in prs if pr["author"]["login"] not in bot_filter]
 ```

+The following filters are applied to the PRs for the following analysis:
+ - Only PRs to the default development branch (e.g ``main``)[^master_to_main]
+   are considered.
+ - Only PRs from users with *active* GitHub accounts are considered.
+For example,
+   if a user opened a Pull Request in 2016, but then deleted their GitHub account
+   in 2017, then this PR is excluded from the analysis.
+ - PRs opened by dependabot are excluded.

 ### Merged PRs over time